-A cause of long-term hiccups is damage to or irritation of the vagus nerves or phrenic nerves, which serve the diaphragm muscle.
-Factors that may cause damage or irritation to these nerves include:
+A cause of long-term hiccups is damage to, or irritation of, the vagus nerves or phrenic nerves.
+These nerves supply the diaphragm muscle.

-- A tumor, cyst or goiter in your neck
+- A tumor, cyst or growth on the thyroid gland in your neck.

 Central nervous system disorders